matthieusb/zsh-edward/README.md

 Use "edward [command] --help" for more information about a command.
 ```

-Some aliases are available through this plugin:
+Some aliases are available through this plugin, completion still works when using them:

 | Alias         | Command    |
 | ------------- |-------------|